goonstation/ProcessScheduler/README.md

 ##Contributing

 I welcome pull requests and issue reports, and will try to merge/fix them as I have time.

+### Licensing for code submitted via PR:

+By submitting a pull request, you agree to release all original code submitted in the pull request under the [MIT License](http://opensource.org/licenses/MIT).
+You also agree that any code submitted is either your own work, or is public domain or under a equally or less restrictive license than the MIT license, or that you have the express written permission of the authors of the submitted code to submit the pull request.